AEW2015/522R/pages/02.microblaze-system/ddr-test/docs.md

 </code></pre></p></details>

-Here is the video of its operation.
+Here is the output of its operation.

+It passed the ddr hash test.

 ![Addresses](ddr_output.png)